pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 collection_json = JSON_FILE_NAME
 ```

 The following shell commands, facilitated in Jupyter notebook via the preceding exclamation mark, will import the data from file, so long as you have the Mongo tools package (referenced in the prior article) installed.
-The <code>--drop</code> command will result in any existing data from the same database and collection being cleared before the import,
+The <code>--drop</code> command will result in any existing data from the same database and collection being cleared before the import.

 ```bash